A Bit About Me…

 You know that individualised nutrition & diet therapy is the future of nutrition, and this is where we use genetic testing such as SmartDNA to discover your predisposition to develop various conditions.

 Naturopathy is a 4 year Health Science degree and I know you want to make sure your health is in the best hands and that’s why I’m a member of the NHAA – the oldest complementary medicine association in Australia.

-Grey Area Drinking
+What is Grey Area Drinking?

 I’m a Wellness & Sober Coach and work with people whose drinking falls in the grey area between the social and damaging drinking zone and find their intake affects their work, family life or health.
 They wouldn’t be assessed as having Alcohol Use Disorder (AUD) and are able to give up alcohol for periods of time but may not stay ‘stopped’, thinking it’s ok to have some fun and moderation is achievable for them.

 Not all people need to quit drinking.
 But for some, the cycle of drinking, bingeing, ruminating about giving up or carrying shame or regret might be a sign to re-evaluate.

 My focus is supporting people in the grey area physiologically by soothing the nervous system, feeding the good gut bugs, giving the liver, kidney’s and digestive tract some love and building in resilience and self care strategies to give the body some well needed nourishment.

 My practice does not treat those with AUD or advocate quitting ‘cold turkey’ due to withdrawal issues and cases like this are best addressed in the medical system.

 For some, the cycle of drinking, bingeing, ruminating about giving up or carrying shame or regret might be a sign to re-evaluate.